sthawinke/oosse/README.md

 register(MulticoreParam(nCores))
 ```

-Now estimate the $R^2$, also an estimate of the computation time is
+Now estimate the $R^2$ while passing on the cluster object, also an
-given.
+estimate of the computation time is given.

 ``` r
 library(glmnet)